JSTOR-Labs/plant-humanities/docs/cinnamon.md

 Local grievances about the VOC policy for _chenas_, combined with extortion of peelers by Sinhalese and Dutch officials, exploded in 1760.
 Backed by the king of Kandy, the peelers rebelled, leading to a war that lasted until 1766.
 The war may have caused the Dutch to rethink their approach for cinnamon production.
 Starting in 1769, governor Iman Willem Falck (in office 1765-1785) began to experiment with 'cinnamon gardens' (_kaneeltuinen_), which amounted to nothing less than a succesful colonial plantation mechanism.
 By the end of his governorship, there were 24 million cinnamon trees growing in gardens, which increased to 609 million trees (!) by 1794.[^ref12] The success was short-lived, however.
 When the British took over control of the Dutch terittories on Sri Lanka in 1796, they failed to maintain the success of the cinnamon plantation economy.
 Calls for free trade and better working conditions for peelers, high export duties, and competition of cheaper _cassia_ cinnamon from Java finally led to reforms in 1833.
 But the measures came too late and were counterproductive: Britain sold many plantations to private owners, who switched to coffee and tea production, thus ending the success of cinnamon production for years to come.[^ref13]

 Although cinnamon was a succesful monopoly during the Dutch period, was it really a tool of empire?
 Production and export were guarded as closely as possible, and smuggling was prohibited.
 Living trees could not leave the island.
 Other states, like Spain, tried – unsuccesfully – to acquire cinnamon trees themselves, or at least to copy Dutch practices for exotic plants in their colonies.[^ref14] But the Dutch monopoly was about retaining commercial interests above anything else.
 Otherwise, some exchange of knowledge was possible, and not all restrictions were commercially motivated.
-When the commander of the Dutch possessions on the Malabar coast, Hendrik Adriaan van Rheede tot Drakenstein, experimented with the oil from local cinnamon species as a medicine, he was reprimanded by Rijckloff van Goens, the governor of Sri Lanka (in office )
+When the commander of the Dutch possessions on the Malabar coast, Hendrik Adriaan van Rheede tot Drakenstein, experimented with the oil from local cinnamon species as a medicine, he was reprimanded by Rijckloff van Goens, the governor of Sri Lanka, for breaking the monopoly.
+But in fact, Van Goens's motivation was that he regarded the medicines from 'his' island

 Biblical connotations
 	Duke (J.A.)
 2008